Quartz/wp-graphql-content-blocks/README.md

 }
 ```

-This will return a list of `BlockTypes`, defined in`block-type.php`.
+This will return a list of `BlockTypes`, defined in`src/types/Blocktype.php`.
 Let’s break down each of these fields:

 ### `type`

-Type: `BlockNameEnumType ` (defined in `block-name-enum-type.php`)
+Type: `BlockNameEnumType ` (defined in `src/types/enums/BlockNameEnumType.php`)

 The name of the block.
 For HTML tags, this is the uppercase version of the HTML tag name, e.g. `P`, `UL`, `BLOCKQUOTE `, `TABLE` etc..
 Shortcode and embed BlockNames are name-spaced with `SHORTCODE_` and `EMBED_` respectively., e.g. `SHORTCODE_CAPTION`,  `EMBED_INSTAGRAM ` etc.

-Permissible block names are registered in `BlockDefinitions::$definitions` (`block-definitions.php`).
+Permissible block names are registered in `BlockDefinitions::$definitions` (`src/types/shared/BlockDefinitions.php`).
 HTML types are specified here manually, embed types are determined by the handlers that have been registered in `$wp_embed->handlers`, and shortcodes are determined by the handlers registered with `$shortcode_tags`.
 A complete list of permissible block names can seen by browsing the GraphQL schema.

 ### `innerHtml`